Happily Planning Your Own Funeral?

 Does planning a celebration of life vs planning a funeral make acceptance any easier?
 To quote Hamlet Act III, Scene III, Line 92, “No.”

-By Contrast, Millennials Are the Death-Positive Generation
+Millennials Are the Death-Positive Generation

 “The Order is about making death a part of your life.
 That means committing to staring down your death fears—whether it be your own death, the death of those you love, the pain of dying, the afterlife (or lack thereof), grief, corpses, bodily decomposition, or all of the above.”
 This Order teaches that accepting death itself is natural, but modern culture’s death anxiety and terror are not.

-Then there’s a digital app called WeCroak which reminds its monthly subscribers 5 times every day that they are going to die.
+Then there’s a digital app called WeCroak which reminds monthly subscribers 5 times every day that they are going to die.
 The hope is that this proverbial nudge in the ribs will induce people to live life more fully while they still can.

 Still, permanent retirement is a difficult concept to swallow.